purplemonkeymad/SecSecSantaBackend/API.md

 * santas: The current number of people joined to the group.
 * ideas: The current number of submitted gift suggestions to the group.

+### Roll or Close a group

+`/game` POST

+Update the status of a group.
+The available states depend on the current state.
+Open groups can be moved to Rolled or closed.
+Rolled groups can be moved to closed.

+Required Keys:

+* `code`: Join code for the group that you want to retrieve summary info for.
+* `state`: New state for the group to transition to, 1=Rolled, 2=Closed.
+* `session`: Session id that identifies this session (the current device.)
+The owner of this session will be used as the target account to get groups for.
+* `secret`: The stored secret first created during the verify stage.

+Result:

+* code: Join code of the group.
+* state: New State of the group, 0=Open, 1=Resolved, 2=Closed.

 ### register a user for a game

 `/user` POST